Gelfund Pays $30M for Baltimore-Area Milford Station Apartments

 “The seller had owned the property for greater than 10 years,” Robin Williams, Transwestern’s executive vice president, told Commercial Observer.
 “This was a long-term investment where ownership had executed their business plan.
 The asset is well located in a dynamic market and provides the ability to maximize value through strategic capital improvements.”

 The new owner is planning an interior renovation program to update cabinets, appliances, countertops and flooring.
-The buyer will also renovate the pool house into an amenity center with a state-of-the-art gym and construct a new leasing office adjacent to Milford Mill Road.
+The buyer will also transform the pool house into a gym-anchored amenity center, and construct a new leasing office near Milford Mill Road.

 Located at 19 Warren Park Drive, adjacent to the historic Ralston neighborhood, the garden-style apartments are within walking distance to a metro station and close to I-695.